Frequently asked questions for the Registered Education Savings Plans (RESPs)

 5(g) How long can contributions be made to an RESP?

 For 2008 and subsequent taxation years, contributions may be made into the plan by or for the subscriber up to the 31st year following the year in which the plan was opened.
-However, if the beneficiary may claim disability tax credit for the 31st year following the year in which the plan was opened and he or she is in a non-family plan, the maximum period during which contributions may be made to the RESP can be extended to 35 years, if your existing plan provides for it.
+However, if the beneficiary can claim disability tax credit for the 31st year following the year in which the plan was opened and they are in a non-family plan, the maximum period during which contributions may be made to the RESP can be extended to 35 years, if your existing plan provides for it.

 5(h) What is a designated provincial program?

 A designated provincial program is a program administered in accordance with an agreement entered into under section 12 of the CESA or a prescribed program.
-The education savings incentive program offered by the Government of Quebec in its 2007 budget is prescribed for this purpose.
+The Quebec Education Savings Incentive offered by the Government of Quebec is prescribed for this purpose.
 Contributions do not include an amount paid into the plan under a designated provincial program.

 Educational Assistance Payments

 An educational assistance payment (EAP) is a distribution to a beneficiary, under certain conditions, of amounts in an RESP.
-These amounts include accumulated income on contributions, the Canada Education Savings Grant (CESG), enhanced CESG , Canada Learning Bond (CLB) and the Alberta Centennial Educations Savings grant (ACES) as well as income accumulated on these incentives.
+These amounts include accumulated income on contributions, the Canada Education Savings Grant (CESG), additional CESG , Canada Learning Bond (CLB) and provincial incentives, as well as income accumulated on these incentives.
 The EAP is to assist the individual to further his or her post-secondary education.

 6(a) (archived)